 The Marxist definition, used by many leftists, especially communists.

-the economic system currently existent in the US, Germany, Japan, and various other countries.
+the economic system which currently prevails or historically existed in the US, Germany, Japan, and other "developed" countries.

 The naive definition, aka actually existing capitalism, more accurately known as a mixed economy.